Tuesday, September 3, 2013

 If you’ve never heard of a fisher, allow me to enlighten you—and maybe convince you to keep your chickens inside a bank vault.
 A fisher is a weasel on steroids.
 Think wolverine without the charm.
 It’s like nature said, “You know what’s missing from the forest?
 A sneaky, tree-climbing land shark with anger issues and dental work that would make a piranha blush.”

 These nasty creatures have one goal in life: eat everything.
 They have no natural predators.
-Except, of course, for humans… and my Big White Dawgs.
+Except, of course, for humans… and my BWDs (Big White Dawgs).

-In the wee hours this morning—when even the most caffeine-addicted rooster is still asleep—one of these fur-covered chainsaws thought it would be a great idea to swing by the Davis Café for a chicken dinner.
-We free-range our broiler chickens out front, and at about 7–8 pounds each, they’re lookin’ mighty plump and ready for their “processing appointment.”
+In the wee hours this morning, when even the most caffeine-addicted rooster is still asleep, one of these fur-covered chainsaws thought it would be a great idea to swing by the Davis Cafe for a chicken dinner.
+We free-range our broiler chickens on our lawn, and at about 7–8 pounds each, they’re lookin’ mighty plump and ready for their “processing appointment.”
 Apparently, Mr. Fisher wanted an early reservation.

 But what he didn’t count on was our very fluffy, very large, and very territorial bouncer: Gabriel, the King of Fluff and Defender of Chickens.
 Gabe was stationed, as usual, in the front yard—his version of the night shift.
 He’s big.
 He’s white.
 He’s part dog, part mountain.
 And he takes his job very seriously.

 Gabe leapt into action, threw himself at the gate like a medieval knight yelling, “YOU!
 SHALL!
 NOT!
-PASS!”—and Remi, our senior lady Pyr down in the lower pasture, came flying up from behind the pond like she’d just gotten the group text from Libby and wasn’t about to miss out on the action.
-She was shot out of a cannon powered by rocket fuel, ears pinned, tail high, and ready to ruin someone’s whole career.
+PASS!”
+Then Remi, our senior lady down in the lower pasture, came flying up from behind the pond like she was shot out of a cannon powered by rocket fuel—ears pinned, tail high, and ready to ruin someone’s whole career.

-The fisher, seeing three livid polar bears in dog suits and realizing this particular diner had a no-rodent policy enforced with teeth, did a sharp U-turn and noped its way back to the forest, probably mumbling, “Sheesh.
-All I wanted was a nugget.
+The fisher, seeing three livid polar bears in dog suits and realizing this particular diner had a no-weasel policy enforced with teeth, did a sharp U-turn and noped its way back to the forest, probably mumbling, “Sheesh.
+All I wanted was a nugget.”

 We didn’t lose a single bird.
 Not one.
 Take that, you bushy-tailed death ferret.

-I’m tellin’ ya—this pup’s got the makings of a real guardian.
+I’m telling you, this pup’s got the makings of a real guardian.
 Big bark.
 Big heart.
 No patience for nonsense.
 And a firm belief that chickens are friends, not food.

 So if you’re ever thinking about inviting a fisher to dinner, just know this:

-At the Davis Café, we reserve the right to refuse service.
-Especially if you show up furry, uninvited, and planning to eat the staff.
+At the Davis Cafe, we reserve the right to refuse service—especially if you show up furry, uninvited, and planning to eat the patrons.

 "Well done,Grasshopper!"